KYRGYZSTAN: Religious freedom survey, November 2014

 The UN Human Rights Committee on 25 March also condemned "reports of religious intolerance with respect to converts from the majority religion, including incidents of hate speech".
 It said Kyrgyzstan should publicly condemn "any act of religious intolerance and hatred" and "investigate all cases of violence based on religion, prosecute perpetrators and compensate victims".

-Law-enforcement and other state agencies have repeatedly failed to stop violent attacks on people exercising freedom of religion or belief, or even appear sympathetic to such attacks.
+State agencies have repeatedly failed to stop violent attacks on people exercising freedom of religion or belief, or even appear sympathetic to such attacks.
 Forum 18 is aware of violent attacks against members of smaller religious communities, but the victims of such attacks normally do not wish to discuss them for fear of further attacks.

 As noted above, the SCRA, the NSC secret police, and local authorities actively block registration applications by many religious communities.
 Some communities think that contributory factors to violence against them and their followers are this blocking, the banning of the unregistered exercise of freedom of religion or belief by communities, and the impossibility for those with under 200 founders of gaining legal status.
 This deprives communities of possible social status and so, they think, makes them vulnerable to attack.

 A typical example of an attack took place in 2012 in the south-western Jalal-Abad Region.
 A Jehovah's Witness Kingdom Hall was first destroyed in 2010 by a mob which also attacked community members.
 No action was taken by the authorities, despite the complaints of victims and the community.
 In early 2012 groups of young men began repeatedly throwing stones at community members rebuilding the Kingdom Hall.
-Community members also received threats, but law-enforcement authorities took no action despite complaints.
+Community members also received threats, but the authorities took no action despite complaints.
 On 18 May the mob burned down the Kingdom Hall again.